 Sometimes, it may seem like a spouse that's grouped to a family should be getting an emailed statement, but they are not.
 Or that a family with an email address should not be generating in the "Print Statements For Donors Without Emails".
 When you group statements by family, and choose to email statements the only recipient of the email will be the actual donor(s) (the person(s) the donations are credited to in Breeze).

-- If all the contributions have all been credited to Fred Flintstone throughout the year, and Fred has an email on his profile, Fred will get an emailed statement.
+If all the giving transactions have all been credited to Fred Flintstone throughout the year, and Fred has an email on his profile, Fred will get an emailed statement.
 Wilma will not receive an emailed statement to her email address, however, her name will be on the statement if the Statement was grouped by family.

-- If some donations are credited to Fred and other contributions are credited to Wilma, and they both have emails on their profile within Breeze, then they will both be emailed a statement.
+If some donations are credited to Fred and others are credited to Wilma, and they both have emails on their profile within Breeze, then they will both be emailed a statement.
 (If you select to group by family, the statement will include both of their names/giving combined on the statement).

-"Group by family" refers to grouping the donations of individual members of the family on the statement itself, as well as who to include in the statement name mail merge options.
-The Emailing statement option only sends the statement through email to the actual donor (though it includes the spouses name in the statement, if you selected group by family).
+"Group by family" refers to grouping the donations of individual family members on the statement itself, as well as who to include in the statement name mail merge options.
+The Emailing statement option only sends the statement through email to the actual donor (though it includes the spouse's name in the statement if you selected group by family).

-Note: If you group by family while emailing statements and do not exclude children, children who have given , and have an email address in their profile, will receive a copy of the family's contribution statement.
+Note: If you group by family while emailing statements and do not exclude children, children who have given, and have an email address in their profile, will receive a copy of the family's giving statement.
 Reference Using Family Roles to understand what to do with adult children who should receive their own statement.